maciejewskimarcin/Expension-tracker-app/README.md

 The program requires the following software to be installed on your machine:

+- Ubuntu
 - Python 3.x
 - PySimpleGUI
+- Docker

 ## How to Use

-Clone this repository or download the code as a zip file and extract it to your local machine.
+Clone this repository or download the code as a zip file and extract it to your local machine, based on Ubuntu.

 Open a terminal or command prompt and navigate to the directory where you have saved the code.